| | | | | Relation to

 full animal images from colored poster board and add to flat art of

-crown in desired areas using brush and glue
+crown in desired areas using brush and glueadding details using markers/crayons,

 and embellishing with raffia, seeds, shells, dried grass, etc. (can